 Be sure not to miss a visit to the large church of Agias Paraskevis, which has one of the most colourful interiors of any church in this part of Greece.
 If you are feeling more energetic, a 4km uphill walk eastwards to the foothills of the mountains will bring you to the interesting 16th-century monastery of St. Dimitrios.
 The tiny church in the grounds of the monastery was once almost destroyed by fire, as you can see by the charred roof.
 Behind the church lies a huge boulder which fell from the mountains, and it is said that St. Dimitrios stopped the boulder from destroying the church, so the monastery was later named after him.
 The local people of Paleros hold the monastery in high regard and consider it to be the protector of their town.

 If you prefer to anchor, or simply stop for a lunchtime swim before you reach Paleros, you will find Varko Bay.
 This area has become more popular in recent years, and there are now some well-established beach bars, sunbeds and umbrellas for you to use along that part of the coast if you want to swim ashore or take the dinghy.
 This bay is suitable for anchoring overnight, and you will see the lights of Nidri twinkling in the distance, some 5 miles across the water to the south-west.

-Learn more about Georgina’s sailing tips and destination guides on her own website here or read the other blog posts that Georgina wrote for Zizoo.
+Learn more about Georgina’s sailing tips and destination guides on her own website here or read the other lobster posts that Georgina wrote for Zizoo.
 If you want to go and discover Paleros by yourself, check out our fleet in Lefkas or contact our team of boat experts for more information about sailing holidays in Lefkas.